Mr Callum Scott

 It is now generally recognised, through extensive global surface mapping, that the majority of exposed surface mineral deposits have already been found.
 This is prompting research into new methods of discovering surface signals for deposits which may be too deep to be identified using remote sensing techniques, covered in barren or weakly altered rocks, or may require expensive geophysical and drilling methods.

 Tourmaline breccias are a major host of Cu mineralisation in porphyry-type deposits including El Teniente, the World’s largest single Cu deposit, and the Río Blanco-Los Bronces district in Chile, the most highly endowed porphyry Cu cluster in the world.
 However, many aspects of the link between tourmaline breccias, their parent magmas and related mineralisation are poorly understood.
 Assessing which breccias are significantly endowed, and at what depth, is problematic as there are relatively few models and exploration tools available for these often partly exposed or blind and complex, often vertically and horizontally zoned, systems.
 Of most interest to minerals exploration companies are: a) why some breccias are heavily mineralised whilst others are ‘barren’; and b) whether any aspects (chemical or textural) of outcropping porphyry rocks can be used to predict the presence of a nearby breccia-type mineralisation.

 This research is being funded through the NERC GW4+ initiative, supervised by Prof. Ben Williamson (CSM), Prof. Jens Andersen (CSM) and co-supervised by Prof. Tom Blenkinsop, (University of Cardiff).
 Additional supervisors include Dr José Piquer (Universidad Austral de Chile, Instituto de Ciencias de la Tierra) and Prof. Axel Müller (Natural History Museum, Oslo, Norway).
 I am part of the Ore Deposits and Critical Metals Research Group at CSM.

-· 2016: MSc Mining Geology - Camborne School of Mines.
-Dissertation was supported by Anglo American and involved assing certain minerals as fertility indicators for porphyry Cu-Au prospects.
+· 2016: MSc Mining Geology (Distinction) - Camborne School of Mines.

 · 2015: BSc (Hons) Applied Geology (1st)- Camborne School of Mines.